-Centred on buzzing Hurst Street, the Gay Village in Birmingham sure knows how to have a good time- day and night.
-The quarter is filled with al fresco coffee shops, late-night pubs, raucous bars and night clubs with drag shows and cabaret.
+Centred on buzzing Hurst Street, the Gay Village in Birmingham sure knows how to have a good time – day and night.
+The quarter is filled with al fresco coffee shops, late-night pubs, raucous bars and nightclubs with drag shows and cabaret.
 It might not be the biggest of quarters, nestled in between popular areas such as Digbeth, Gas Street Basin and the city centre, but it certainly overpowers them when it comes to vibrancy.
-Without further ado, here are some of the best places that Birmingham’s Gay Village has to offer.
+Without further ado, here are some of the best LGBTQ-friendly bars, restaurants, clubs & pubs in Birmingham’s Gay Village.

-Another Hurst Street favourite to hit up is Sidewalk.
-The Birmingham bar was originally a 1930s car showroom before being transformed in 1996 under the name Laurie’s International Club, in time for Birmingham’s first ever gay pride, which took place the following year.
-Before it became Sidewalk, it used to have floor to ceiling glass panels and was the first bar in the Gay Village to be opened up to street views, challenging people’s attitudes towards gay people at the time.
+A Hurst Street favourite to hit up is Sidewalk.
+The Birmingham bar was originally a 1930s car showroom before being transformed in 1996 under the name Laurie’s International Club, in time for Birmingham’s first-ever gay pride, which took place the following year.
+Before it became Sidewalk, it used to have floor-to-ceiling glass panels and was the first bar in the Gay Village to be opened up to street views, challenging people’s attitudes towards gay people at the time.
 Now, the bar has a San Francisco warehouse vibe featuring amazing patterned tiles by the bar and colourful art on the interior walls.

 Sidewalk, 125-131 Hurst Street, B5 6SE